SheepTester/longer-tweets/_posts/2024-04-18-vertex-buffer-not-big-enough.md

 This is weird, though, because this code is supposed to work across platforms (nothing in the file path suggested it was MacOS-specific), yet it somehow only throws an error on Macs.

 Still, though, the code gave a hint.
-Maybe on Macs, there's an issue with how they compute `attribDataSizeWithOffset`, which is defined in the previous line:
+Maybe on Macs, there's an issue with how they compute `attribDataSizeWithOffset`{:.language-cpp}, which is defined in the previous line:

 ```cpp
 // An overflow can happen when adding the offset, check for it.